JessicaB8tor/210-Project/README.md

 - Show the notes in each scale (what are the flats and sharps?)
 - Display different types of scales(e.g blues, minor pentatonic, major)
 - Diagrams showing shapes/notes on the fretboard
+- Mark chords/scales as learned
+- Save chords as favourites/or to practice
 - Picture of the circle of fifths
 - Allow a user to listen to notes and chords
 - Displays all the places where you can find the same